 Biomass energy is a broad category of energy that includes energy derived from several different materials including wood, corn (which is converted into ethanol), as well as waste to energy sources.
-In the U.S., biomass produced 63 million megawatt-hours of electricity in 2018, which was 1.4 percent of the total.
+In the U.S., biomass produced 63 million megawatt-hours of electricity in 2018, which was 1.4 percent of the total.136

 Biomass's most significant role in our energy mix comes in the form of biofuels, a role that has been supported in large part by public policies such as the Renewable Fuel Standard (RFS).
-Congress enacted the RFS as part of the Energy Policy Act of 2005 and expanded it in the Energy Independence and Security Act of 2007.
-Originally, the purpose of the RFS was to decrease American dependence on foreign oil by mandating the addition of biofuel to gasoline and diesel sold in the U.S. In 2005, the RFS mandated a minimum of 4 billion gallons of biofuels be added to gasoline in 2006; it would then increase to 7.5 billion gallons by 2012.
+Congress enacted the RFS as part of the Energy Policy Act of 2005 and expanded it in the Energy Independence and Security Act of 2007.137 Originally, the purpose of the RFS was to decrease American dependence on foreign oil by mandating the addition of biofuel to gasoline and diesel sold in the U.S. In 2005, the RFS mandated a minimum of 4 billion gallons of biofuels be added to gasoline in 2006; it would then increase to 7.5 billion gallons by 2012.138 the U.S.) and 21 billion gallons of advanced biofuels.
+139 Not surprisingly, the high costs of producing advanced biofuels meant that this target was unrealistic, and the EPA reset the levels of advanced biofuel production to levels that were more practicable to achieve.
+Changes to the RFS over time are displayed in the graph below: 140

 In 2007, the Energy Independence and Security Act required an additional increase from 9 billion gallons in 2008 to 36 billion gallons in 2022.
-The requirements were then divided between 15 billion gallons worth of corn-based ethanol (which is the most common biofuel currently produced in since its inception, it has become increasingly clear that the RFS has failed to deliver on any of its stated goals, and instead, it has produced a litany of unintended consequences.
+The requirements were then divided between 15 billion gallons worth of corn-based ethanol (which is the most common biofuel currently produced in

+Since its inception, it has become increasingly clear that the RFS has failed to deliver on any of its stated goals, and instead, it has produced a litany of unintended consequences.